Hourly Based Fee

 2. Will I have a private room?

-3. If I am on subsidy, and I lose my subsidy for one year because of a non-recurring item on my tax return, what will my rate to be for that following year?
+3. If I am on subsidy, and I lose my subsidy for one year because of a non-recurring item on my tax return, what will my rate be for that following year?

 4. If I am on subsidy, how often do I receive a statement of my comfort allowance transactions, and am I provided with the receipts for those transactions?